 This system is of Greek origin.
 It is the basis of Unani Medicine.
 Often astrological influences are incorporated.

-If we look again at Joan Blog above Salix alba (willow bark) is a herb of the moon.
+So as an example of utilising herbal energetics, we shall look again at Joan Blog from above.
+Salix alba (willow bark) is a herb of the moon.
 Where does it grow?
 Frequently found growing by the water.
+Willow likes her feet in the moisture.
+She prefers to be cool.
 Willow bark is cool and moist.
 The London herbalist Nicholas Culpeper followed this method.
 I have a personal preference for humoral medicine.

 Whereas humoral medicine has four constitutions, Ayurvedic looks at three doshas and most importantly your prakruti.
 The three doshas are Pitta, Kapha and Vata.
 Your prakruti is the balance of these three doshas when you were born into the world.